Next up in our “Ask Drone Girl” series is about how one can learn to fly drones in-person. If you have a question for Drone Girl, contact her here.

 I would love to learn how to fly drones!
 Specifically, because I want to start a group that specializes in search and rescue missions for lost pets.
 My niece is desperately searching for her lost cat and we are trying to find any means possible to help in the search.
 Please let me know if you know of any groups that are located in Manchester, Maryland.

 There are tons of great online courses for learning how to fly drones, but let’s be frank: in-person learning beats virtual learning almost every time, in nearly any subject.
+In-person drone training sessions can cost less than $200, and even make a great date night, birthday gift or simply means to treat yourself.
+After all, the best kind of self care is drone flying!

 For in-person learning, my first recommendation is to sign up for a personal drone training course through UAV Coach (which also happens to offer an incredible online Part 107 training course too).
+Costs vary by location and group size, but typically run $200-$500.

 UAV Coach offers two-three hour, personal drone flight lessons for individuals or small groups.
 The trainings are offered in more than 20 cities around the U.S. including Atlanta, Miami, Boston, Denver, Chicago and — not too far from you — in Gaithersburg, Maryland (view all the available cities here).